Mirah: Recent releases (2009–present)

 (a)spera, the title of Mirah's fourth full-length studio album, released on March 10, 2009, is a play on the Latin words for hope and difficulty.
 It was her first solo album after a four-year hiatus spent working on collaborations and remixes of previous albums.
 As with many of her previous releases it was co-produced by Phil Elverum and released on K Records.
 She also worked with Grammy-nominated producer Tucker Martine on 4 of the tracks.

-The album peaked on the Billboard Top Heatseekers chart at #46, and received largely positive reviews.
+The album peaked on the Billboard Top Heatseekers chart at No. 46, and received largely positive reviews.
 PopMatters praised Elverum's production, stating, "The musical marriage of Mirah and Elverum is one of those rare perfect meeting of the minds—Jay-Z and Kanye, Butch Vig and Kurt Cobain...through the intelligent production of Elvrum...she is able to set her thoughts upon soaring mountains of musical genius."

 As of May 2009 she had toured both the US and Europe in support of the album, and she moved to San Francisco in November of that year.
 Her 2010 music video for "The Forest" (from (a)spera) was directed by Lauryn Siegel and has choreography by Faye Driscoll and photographed by Ava Berkofsky.